Introduction to Machine Learning for the Sciences

 From the probability for the next reward and state, we can also calculate the expected reward starting from state $s$ and choosing action $a$, namely

-Obviously, the value of an action now depends on the state the agent is in, such that we write $q_* (s, a)$.
+Obviously, the value of an action now depends on the state the agent is in, such that we write for the optimal total reward $q_* (s, a)$.
 Alternatively, we can also assign to each state a value $v_*(s)$, which quantizes the optimal reward from this state.

 Finally, we can define what we want to accomplish by learning: knowing our current state $s$, we want to know what action to choose such that our future total reward is maximized.
 Importantly, we want to accomplish this without any prior knowledge of how to optimize rewards directly.
 This poses yet another question: what is the total reward?
 We usually distinguish tasks with a well-defined end point $t=T$, so-called \emph{episodic tasks}, from \emph{continuous tasks} that go on for ever.
 The total reward for the former is simply the total \emph{return}